Non-standard hyphenation with luatex

 ck

-); - a replacement with a list containing exactly the same number of elements as the pattern (except if there are inserted elements, as explained below).
+), which is based on lua patterns (please refer to the lua site linked below); - a replacement with a list containing exactly the same number of elements as the pattern (except if there are inserted elements, as explained below).

 The language here refers to a set of hyphenation rules, ie, to